Dave Cloud and The Gospel of Power

 UK label Fire Records took notice and in 2006 re-released Cloud's entire catalog as the double-CD Napoleon of Temperance.
 European critics greeted the album enthusiastically; one even suggested that Cloud might be "the last genuine lost genius."2 To support the new album Cloud and his band performed a dozen shows in London and at Bergenfest, where Cloud enjoyed a four-day residency.
 Producer Swanson colorfully described Cloud's appeal: "he holds a dusty mirror to pop music's tawdry conventions, deftly dismembering the Frankenstein's monster of modern musical excess."

-Cloud has appeared in several films, videos, and television programs, including Harmony Korine's film Gummo, an episode of the TV comedy show Travel Sick, and the music video for Bobby Bare's "Are You Sincere."
+Cloud also worked as an occasional actor, appearing in several films, videos, and television programs, including Harmony Korine's films Gummo and Trash Humpers, an episode of the TV comedy show Travel Sick, and the music video for Bobby Bare's "Are You Sincere."
 In spring 2008 Cloud was featured in a TV ad campaign for Budweiser beer in the UK.

 1Mircea Eliade, Shamanism: Archaic Techniques of Ecstasy, trans.
 Willard R. Trask (New York: Pantheon, 1951), 182.